How to Choose the Right Coffee Grind (Fix Bitter or Weak Coffee Fast)

 What’s the Grind Difference, Anyway?

-• Fine Grind: The espresso machine’s BFF.
+- Fine Grind: The espresso machine’s.
 Fine grind extracts quickly, delivering a rich, intense shot.

-• Drip Grind (Medium): Your standard coffee maker’s bestie.
+- Drip Grind (Medium): Your standard coffee maker.
 Balanced extraction for a smooth, well-rounded cup.

-• Coarse Grind: The French press fanatic’s go-to.
+- Coarse Grind: The French press.
 This grind keeps your press plunging like a pro while avoiding over-extraction.

-• Extra-Coarse Grind: The cold brew champion.
+- Extra-Coarse Grind: Cold brew.
 Larger grounds prevent bitterness during long steep times.

 How Does the Grind Impact Your Cup of Joe?